What it does

 UX highlights

-- Public Roadmap: The app includes a public roadmap where users can vote on planned features and suggest new ones (08:28), fostering a sense of community and co-creation.
+- Community-Driven Roadmap: In the settings, users can vote on upcoming features and suggest their own (08:26), fostering a sense of co-creation and investment in the app's future.

 Monetization & growth